TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Get-JcSdkPolicyAssociation.md

 # Get-JcSdkPolicyAssociation

 ## SYNOPSIS
-This endpoint returns the _direct_ associations of a Policy.
+This endpoint returns the _direct_ associations of a Configuration (Policy).

-A direct association can be a non-homogeneous relationship between 2 different objects, for example Policies and Systems.
+A direct association can be a non-homogeneous relationship between 2 different objects, for example Configurations (Policies) and Systems.

 #### Sample Request
 ```